 Tobacco Control Litigation

-Since the mid-fifties and for a surprisingly long time thereafter, despite growing evidence that tobacco products were directly responsible for the death and disability of millions of people each year, few lawsuits against tobacco manufacturers were successful.
+Since the mid-fifties and for a surprisingly long time thereafter, despite growing evidence that commercial tobacco products were directly responsible for the death and disability of millions of people each year, few lawsuits against tobacco manufacturers were successful.
 The first wave of cases, spanning thirty years, were filed on behalf of individual smokers and their families on charges of theories of negligence, breach of warranty and misrepresentation.
-The industry aggressively rebutted these claims, denying casual links between smoking and disease, and creating a smokescreen scientific “controversy” about the medical evidence.
+The industry aggressively rebutted these claims, denying causal links between smoking and disease, and creating a smokescreen scientific “controversy” about the medical evidence.
 Of the few cases that went to trial, none were successful.

 The second wave of cases, in the eighties and early nineties, were filed under theories of failure to warn and strict liability.
 The industry stonewalled, withheld information, suppressed and destroyed scientific research and, according to one 1972 memorandum, employed a strategy “of creating doubt about the health charge without actually denying it; and advocating the public’s right to smoke without actually urging them to take up the practice.”
 With one exception – the case of Rose Cipollone a New Jersey smoker who died of cancer at 53, where the plaintiff’s estate won a jury verdict of $400,000 (later overturned) – this second wave of tobacco cases was largely unsuccessful.